-His albums include: Steel Wound (2003), School of Emotional Engineering (as part of the band School of Emotional Engineering) (2004), Theory of Machines (2007), By the Throat (2009), Sólaris (with Daníel Bjarnason) (2011), Aurora (2014), and The Centre Cannot Hold (2017).
-He has collaborated with contemporary dance companies Chunky Move, the Icelandic Dance Company and the British choreographer Wayne McGregor.
+His albums include: ‘Steel Wound’ (2003), ‘School of Emotional Engineering’ (as part of the band School of Emotional Engineering) (2004), ‘Theory of Machines’ (2007), ‘By the Throat’ (2009), ‘Sólaris’ (with Daníel Bjarnason) (2011), ‘Aurora’ (2014), ‘The Centre Cannot Hold’ (2017), and ‘All That You Love Will Be Eviscerated’ (2018).
+He has collaborated with contemporary dance companies Chunky Move, the Icelandic Dance Company, as well as the acclaimed choreographer Wayne McGregor.
 In 2010 he composed the music for Wayne McGregor’s work FAR.

 In 2013, in his first directorial role, he premiered a critically acclaimed music-theatre adaptation of the Iain Banks novel The Wasp Factory.

 Frost has done multiple works with Richard Mosse and Trevor Tweeten, including travelling to the Democratic Republic of Congo in 2012 with Mosse, Tweeten and John Holten, to score the sound for Mosse’s artwork The Enclave.
 In 2017, Frost, Mosse, and Tweeten premiered a new installation entitled Incoming at the Barbican Centre in London.